jadijadi/lpic1book/1038_perform_basic_file_editing_operations_using_vi.md

 |:e!|Reload the file from disk|
 |:!|Run a shell command|

-Entering colon (`:`) during *command mode* will move the cursor to the buttom of the screen and vi will wait for your commands.
+Entering colon (`:`) during *command mode* will move the cursor to the bottom of the screen and vi will wait for your commands.
 Press ESC to return back to the normal command mode.

-> The exclamation mark in most commands will say "I know what I'm doing" and will write on read-only files if you hvae access and will exit without asking
+> The exclamation mark in most commands will say "I know what I'm doing" and will write on read-only files if you have access and will exit without asking

 ## help